he426100/awesome-stars-he426100/README.md

 *   [lm-sys/FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language models.
 Release repo for Vicuna and Chatbot Arena.

-*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs
+*   [GaiZhenbiao/ChuanhuChatGPT](https://github.com/GaiZhenbiao/ChuanhuChatGPT) - GUI for ChatGPT API and many LLMs.
+Supports agents, file-based QA, GPT finetuning and query with web search.
+All with a neat UI.

 *   [BlinkDL/ChatRWKV](https://github.com/BlinkDL/ChatRWKV) - ChatRWKV is like ChatGPT but powered by RWKV (100% RNN) language model, and open source.